 Ghana is named among the countries along the meningitis belt stretching across the Sub-Saharan Africa from Senegal to Ethiopia.
 Outbreaks are therefore expected anywhere along the belt most especially during the drier months.
 The Northern and Upper Regions of Ghana have been recording periodic outbreaks and few of such cases have been found in the Ashanti Region and some Southern Regions of the country.

 Meningococcal meningitis is a bacteria form of meningitis, a serious infection of the meninges that affect the brain membrane.
 It can course severe brain damage and is fatal in 50% of cases if untreated.
 Meningitis are commonly caused by viral infection that usually get better without treatment.
-However, bacterial meningitis infections if urgent treatment is not sought could be fatal or could lead to brain damage.

-Neissera meningitidis have been found to have a potential for large epidemics.
-The average incubation period is 4 days but can take 2 to 10 days.
+However, bacterial meningitis infections, if urgent treatment is not sought, could be fatal or could lead to brain damage.
+Neissera meningitidis have been found with a potential for large epidemics.
+The average incubation is 4 days but takes between two (2) to ten (10) days.
 Children who are not vaccinated and displaced populations are most at risk.
 Meningitis may also be caused by Chemical irritations, Drug allergies, Fungi and Tumors.

-Meningitis just like any other epidemic can have adverse effect on organization or company activities.
+Meningitis just like any other epidemics could have adverse effect on organizations or company activities.
 This could be greatly felt in the low workforce turnouts and productivity.